git-steven/git-steven.github.io/_posts/2024-0405-cdk-deploy-docker-lambda-sqs.md

 # Deploying a Dockerized Python Lambda Function with AWS CDK

-In this tutorial, we'll walk through the steps to deploy a dockerized Python Lambda function using AWS CDK (Cloud Development Kit).
+In this tutorial, we'll take a a look at the steps to deploy a dockerized Python Lambda function using AWS CDK (Cloud Development Kit).
 The Lambda function will be triggered by an SQS (Simple Queue Service) message.

 ## Prerequisites